akohta/bem2_emf_tm/README.md

    It was created by using Gmsh geometry file circle_1.geo in the mesh_sample folder.
    The d2tm_bv_solver solves boundary integral equations with the specified datafiles, outputs the results to a binary file with the output datafile name.
    It has optional arguments for rotation and translation of the object.
-   For the rotation angle around the z-axis is theta and the translation vector is (tx, ty, tz), the arguments are './d2tm_bv_solver ifd.txt medium_data.txt circle_1.msh ex.dat theta tx ty tz'.
+   For the rotation angle around the z-axis is theta and the translation vector is (tx, ty), the arguments are './d2tm_bv_solver ifd.txt medium_data.txt circle_1.msh ex.dat theta tx ty'.
    As a simple representation of the analysis model, the nodes used for the surface integral are output as a point cloud data.
    In this example, the file ex.particles is output and the visualization result is particles.png (using Gnuplot script gscript_particles.plt).